robotology/icub-hri/src/modules/SAM/README.md

 6. Finally, modify `default.ini` in **samSupervisor** context to point to your `<FolderName>` and comment out models within `sensory_level_conf.ini` also found in the **samSupervisor** context which you do not require to run automatically when launching samSupervisor

 7. `default.ini` has 3 options.
-  1. persisitence: which defines if windows opened should remain open or close auomatically upo termination.
+    1. persistence: which defines if windows opened should remain open or close auomatically upon termination.
 Set to true this is useful to debug training or interaction algorithms.
     2. windowed:     which defines if training and interaction functions should spawn a window or not
     3. verbose:      defines the level of verbosity of samSupervisor

 8. `sensory_level_conf.ini` specifies which models should be loaded as sections, the names of their respective input/output ports as well as the callsigns which will trigger recall or recognition of that particular model